LOOSE-LIPS/loose-lips-2.0/src/routes/blog/agon-wardub-the-bass-society/index.md

 author: 100
 banner:
   - imported/agon-wardub-the-bass-society/image735.jpeg
-description: >-
-  An absolutely slimey Grime track from Ag&ocirc;n!
+description: "An absolutely slimey Grime track from Agôn!
 It is part of a compilation that gathers french Bass music producers from various crews and cities around the Hexagon and showcase the variety the scene has to offer in a spontaneous and uncompromising way.
-From La Dub War &#8211; Round 1&nbsp;VA compilation on The Bass Society.
-Out [...]Read More...
+From La Dub War – Round 1\_VA compilation on The Bass Society.
+Out [...]Read More..."
 published: true
 tags: premiere
 featured: false